MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-devices.md

 ### Windows down-level

 _Windows down-level devices_ are Windows devices that currently run earlier versions of Windows (such as Windows 8.1 or Windows 7), or that run Windows Server versions earlier than 2019 and 2016.
-Such devices, if they're registered before, you'll need to unregister and re-register those devices.
+If such devices were registered before, you'll need to unregister and re-register those devices.

 To determine whether a Windows down-level device was previously joined to Azure AD, use following command on the device: